We may receive compensation when you click on links to products from our partners.

 Get a Fitbit

-Find some stretches to do at your desk, some body strength exercises that you can carry out to feeling physically fit and healthy.
+Find some stretches to do at your desk, somebody strength exercises that you can carry out to feel physically fit and healthy.

 Admit You Need to Take a Day

 Everyone gets ill, everyone needs to take a day off once in a while.
 Pushing through making yourself feel worse and churning out lower-quality work does not do anyone any favours.